Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/create-a-mail-message.md

-## Fill Out a Mail Message from a Data Source
+## Fill out a mail message from a data source

 In the **Input** section, click **Fill out from a data source**, and the select a data source of type **Mail Message**.

-## Send or Write the Mail Message to a Data Source
+## Send or write the mail message to a data source

 To send the message immediately, in the **Action** section, click **Send message immediately**.
 If you want to write the contents of the message to a data source, click **Write message to a data source**, and then select a data source of type **Mail Message**.

-## Use SMTP as Mail Transfer Protocol
+## Use SMTP as mail transfer protocol

 The mail transfer protocol used when sending messages is configured on your Application Server.
 If you need to send messages using SMTP, and the Application Server is configured to use another protocol, you can override this setting: